 h1 element somewhere further down on the page) and not just the meta element.

 The above XPath would return the string “Great Title” in accordance with the RDFa standard from all of following examples:

-The following DOM querySelector manages the same feat:
+querySelector manages the same feat:

 —so is XPath the right tool for Twitterbot and Facebot?
 Well, yeah.
 Probably.
 Why don’t they use it?
 They don’t care in the slightest.
 Publishers will adjust their markup to work with the weak implementations that are in actual use.

-To answer the leading question of the headline: Facebook and Twitter are really bad at extracting metadata from websites in their own standard formats because they’re not parsing the data but rather use metadata extraction techniques based on wishful thinking.
+To answer the leading question of the headline: Facebook and Twitter are bad at extracting metadata from websites in their own standard formats because they’re not parsing the data but rather use metadata extraction techniques based on wishful thinking.
 If their solution had been suggested as an answer to this problem on the StackOverflow coding forum, it would have been down-voted to oblivion.